 Yes, SVSU is a safe campus.
 Nevertheless community members are always encouraged to be responsible for their safety and the security of their property by locking doors, securing valuables and being aware of their surroundings.

-University Police will provide an escort to an individual who feels uncomfortable walking alone to their vehicle or resident hall.
-Individuals can request an escort by calling University Police.
-A service officer or police officer will escort an individual as soon as they are available.
+University Police will provide transport to an individual who feels uncomfortable walking alone to their vehicle or residential facility.
+Individuals can request transport by calling University Police.
+A service officer or police officer will transport an individual as soon as they are available.